Association of Clerks of Circuit Courts of Indiana

 Section 1.
 The duly elected officers of the Association, Immediate Past President, Committee Chairman and Presidents of the Northern and Southern Districts shall constitute the Executive Board.

 Section 1.
 The Legislative Committee shall be comprised of five (5) or more members selected by the President plus the elected officers.
+The President and the Secretary-Treasurer of the Southern and Northern District Clerks Associations shall also serve on this state-wide committee in accordance with their respective by-laws.
 They shall make suggestions to the Association relative to legislation in which the Association may be interested.

 The Legislative Committee shall keep in contact with members of the General Assembly, when it is in session, and shall secure accurate, up to the minute information regarding all legislation affecting the office of the Clerk of the Circuit Court.